akononovicius/physRisk-content-repository/articles/2013/elementary-kinetic-exchange-models.md

 It should be evident that this model is quite different, because sooner or later all energy will be accumulated by a single particle, while all others will have no energy.
-See HTML5 applet bellow.
+See HTML5 applet below.

 [html5-interactive
 url="/uploads/models/kinetic-models/va-bank-en.html"